Walodja1987/xns/README.md

 ### Private Namespaces

-- **Permanent exclusivity**: Only the namespace creator can sponsor name registrations forever
+- **Permanent exclusivity**: Only the namespace creator can register names forever
-- Public `registerName` is **always disabled** for private namespaces (even for the creator)
+- The creator can register names for themselves via `registerName`, or sponsor registrations for others via `registerNameWithAuthorization`
-- All name registrations in private namespaces must be done via `registerNameWithAuthorization` with the creator as the sponsor
+- Non-creators cannot use `registerName` for private namespaces (they must be sponsored by the creator)

 ---